bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 In this case, `options` will be `nil` so nothing happens in this method.

-After `super` has finished in `Rack::Server`, we jump back to `rails/commands/server/server_command.rb`.
-At this point, `set_environment` is called within the context of the `Rails::Server` object and this method doesn't appear to do much at first glance:
+After `super` has finished in `Rack::Server`, we jump back to `quails/commands/server/server_command.rb`.
+At this point, `set_environment` is called within the context of the `Quails::Server` object and this method doesn't appear to do much at first glance:

 ```ruby